 How to value contra, otherwise known as in-kind, sponsorship is a question I get almost every day.
-What is most interesting is how differently sponsors and sponsorship seekers view contra, and they both overcomplicate what is really quite a simple equation.
+What is most interesting is how differently sponsors and rightsholders view contra, and they both overcomplicate what is really quite a simple equation.

-Sponsorship seekers take contra for granted.
-Well, okay… most sponsorship seekers take contra for granted.
+Rightsholders take contra for granted.
+Well, okay… most rightsholders take contra for granted.
 The attitude is, “those airline seats would be empty anyway, so why do we have to put a value on them?”
 Newsflash: If you didn’t get those seats through contra, you would have to pay someone for them, so they do have value.

-I also hear a lot of sponsorship seekers complaining that their contra sponsors expect as much as their “normal” sponsors.
+I also hear a lot of rightsholders complaining that their contra sponsors expect as much as their “normal” sponsors.
 They are clearly making the assumption that contra sponsors are second-class citizens in the sponsorship universe.
 They couldn’t be more wrong.

-Sponsors, on the other hand, tend to value what they offer at full price, whether that is what a sponsorship seeker would have to pay for those goods or services or not.
-Media sponsors are among the biggest offenders, valuing every spot in a contra deal – no matter how crappy – at rack rates, even to sponsees who would normally get a discount on media deals with them.
+Sponsors, on the other hand, tend to value what they offer at full price, whether that’s what a rightsholder would have to pay for those goods or services on the open market or not.
+Media sponsors are among the biggest offenders, valuing every spot in a contra deal – no matter how crappy – at rack rates, even to rightsholders who would normally get a discount on media deals with them (eg, local governments).

-So, with sponsors overvaluing contra and sponsorship seekers undervaluing it, what is the answer?
+So, with sponsors overvaluing contra and rightsholders undervaluing it, what is the answer?
 How do both sides value contra appropriately?
 It all comes down to one thing:

-Contra is worth what a sponsorship seeker would have to pay
+Contra is worth what a rightsholder would have to pay

 for those goods or services.
 No more.
 No less.

-If a sponsorship seeker needs two new computers and has a budget of $3000 for them, even if a sponsor offers two top-of-the-line computers worth twice that much, the contra value is only $3000.
-Air tickets are worth what a sponsee would have to pay for them.
-A media package is worth what the sponsorship seeker would have to pay for the same package.
+If a rightsholder needs two new computers and has a budget of $3000 for them, even if a sponsor offers two top-of-the-line computers worth twice that much, the contra value is only $3000.
+Air tickets are worth what a rightsholder would have to pay for them.
+A media package is worth what the rightsholder would have to pay for the same package.

-The upshot is that sponsorship seekers need to treat contra sponsors with the same respect, and offer the same level of benefits and servicing, as an equivalent cash sponsor.
+The upshot is that rightsholders need to treat contra sponsors with the same respect, and offer the same level of benefits and servicing, as an equivalent cash sponsor.
 And sponsors, overvaluing your contra offerings simply isn’t fair.

 Valuing contra isn’t rocket science.
 You just need to strip it back to the basics.